rodo/tsung-gis/doc/randomcoord.rst

 Countries already defined
 -------------------------

+* France

+* Germany

+* Portugal

+* Spain

 Define a new country
 --------------------

 It's easy as create a new function `rcoord/1` with the country name as paramater, and return the value of rcoord/4 with the desired bbox.

-In the folowing example the country name is `groland` which is defined by 7.14,42.84,14.07,56.84
+In the following example the country name is `groland` which is defined by 7.14,42.84,14.07,56.84

 .. code-block:: erlang